darinkopp/NRSA_FishAssemblage_QA/README.md

 the name assigned in the field was corrected in the fish collection file.

+Range and Nativeness Checks: Since majority of taxa are released in the field, comparing a record collected during NRSA to published ranges can elucidate instances where field identification may be incorrect or the presence of a non-native taxa.
+As part of the 2324 survey we compiled native ranges at the HUC8 level from NAS, NATURESERVE, PiSCES and previous NRSA surveys.
+This taxa list will be managed similarly to the autecology file, where new occurrence records collected in future surveys will be appended to the list.
+This will improve consistency in native/non-native designations.
+The table was created by leveraging the nested hydrologic unit codes.
+For example if a species occurrence in a HUC8 was not recorded in any of the existing dataset, records were aggregated to the HUC6 - assuming that the nearby designations within a larger Hydrologic Unit represent the status in the new HUC.
+When an occurrence and HUC could not be matched, nativeness was assessed by searching state wildlife agency websites or other appropriate sources.

 Sampling sufficiency: NRSA supports 4 protocols for fish sampling to accommodate differences in sampling reach width.
 For small wadeable streams (\<= 12m), sample the entire reach (150m or 40 channel widths);